briansu2004/udemy-devops-real-projects/004-TerraformDockerDeployment/02_Y_Windows_Ubuntu.md

 - Installed kreuzwerker/docker v2.13.0 (self-signed, key ID 24E54F214569A8A5)

 Partner and community providers are signed by their developers.
-If you'd like to know more about provider signing, you can read about it here: https://www.terraform.io/docs/cli/plugins/signing.html
+If you'd like to know more about provider signing, we can read about it here: https://www.terraform.io/docs/cli/plugins/signing.html

 Terraform has created a lock file .terraform.lock.hcl to record the provider selections it made above.
-Include this file in your version control repository so that Terraform can guarantee to make the same selections by default when you run "terraform init" in the future.
+Include this file in our version control repository so that Terraform can guarantee to make the same selections by default when we run "terraform init" in the future.

 Terraform has been successfully initialized!

 You may now begin working with Terraform.
-Try running "terraform plan" to see any changes that are required for your infrastructure.
+Try running "terraform plan" to see any changes that are required for our infrastructure.
 All Terraform commands should now work.

-If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
-If you forget, other commands will detect it and remind you to do so if necessary.
+If we ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize our working directory.
+If we forget, other commands will detect it and remind we to do so if necessary.
 ```
 -->